mahaliahr/research-notes/src/site/notes/phd-live-about-page.md

 - how ideas unfold, cross-pollinate, and sometimes fall apart.
 - It is both archive and performance - an experimental rehearsal for what scholarship might look like when it becomes live, networked, and entangled with AI.

-**In short**
+### What it is
 - PhD Live is a public digital garden of my doctoral research, an ongoing, transparent performance of thought.
 - It’s part website, part studio, part sketchbook:
-- A place where fragments come together, connections emerge, and the process itself becomes the work.
+- A place where fragments come together, connections emerge, and the process itself becomes the work.e